MicrosoftDocs/memdocs/memdocs/intune/configuration/administrative-templates-import-custom.md

 - Currently, the combo box setting type isn't supported.
 ADMX files with the combo box setting type will fail to import.
 All other setting types are supported.

 - Not all areas of the registry can be set using custom ADMX.
-For more information, see [Win32 and Desktop Bridge app ADMX policy Ingestion Overview](/windows/client-management/win32-and-centennial-app-policy-configuration#overview).
+For more information on the registry locations that can be used, go to [Win32 and Desktop Bridge app ADMX policy Ingestion Overview](/windows/client-management/win32-and-centennial-app-policy-configuration#overview).

 - ADMX settings that are built into Windows (located in the `C:\Windows\PolicyDefinitions` folder) are enabled through configuration service providers (CSPs).
-These should not be imported using the import ADMX feature.
-The settings catalog or a custom policy should be used instead of ADMX import.
-For more information on these settings, see [ADMX-backed policies in Policy CSP](/windows/client-management/mdm/policies-in-policy-csp-admx-backed).
+Don't import these built-in setting using the import ADMX feature.
+Instead, use the [settings catalog](settings-catalog.md) or a [custom profile](custom-settings-configure.md).

+  For a list of the ADMX backed CSP settings, go to [ADMX-backed policies in Policy CSP](/windows/client-management/mdm/policies-in-policy-csp-admx-backed).

 ## Download the ADMX templates